 Mustique was beautiful on New Year's Eve.
 People had come in from all around, and the harbor was filled with yachts.
 There was a flotilla where Oprah was hanging.
 At midnight, fireworks and flares from all the yachts in the harbor shot over the water.
 Arnie and I hit the dance floor with the crowd.
 We were dancing to a local song, "Get That Pig off the Floor," when I felt someone shove me from behind.
 The woman had tears and—worse—that crazy Fatal Attraction look in her eyes.
 I thought it might be Arnie's wife, but this attacker had a British accent.
 She pulled a tiny knife from a corkscrew and waved it menacingly through the air.
 Arnie tried to restrain her, but she attacked him as well, leaving shallow gashes in his skin as if he had been attacked by a child with safety scissors.
 She threw punches wildly and managed to wallop me several times.
 Several members of the crowd at Basil's finally subdued her.
 Arnie suggested we run for his boat because her husband was even crazier than she was.
 When we got there, Arnie's boat was on fire.

 "We've got to get out of here.
-I know a guy that has a motor launch," he said.
+I know a guy with a motor launch," he said.

 I boarded the boat with Arnie just as dawn was breaking.
 I tried not to throw up on the choppy seas.
 I asked, "Where are we going?"